benkolera/talk-opaleye/code/README.md

 aggregations, etc)
 - While maintaining a typesafe API that will not generate SQL that fails at runtime.

-While it takes some getting used to, it also manages this safety and composability with an API isn't super scary to use or decipher type errors from.

 This is an awesome thing, because so many applications talk to databases and it has always been saddening to get hit with the same old tradeoffs / problems: